khalidrahmani/jaderp/doc/qweb.rst

     .. js:attribute:: QWeb2.Engine.preprocess_node

         A ``Function``.
 If present, called before compiling each DOM node to template code.
-In OpenERP Web, this is used to automatically translate text content and some attributes in templates.
+In Jad Web, this is used to automatically translate text content and some attributes in templates.
 Defaults to ``null``.